-Proved reserves information included in this report is based on estimates prepared by independent petroleum engineers, Cawley Gillespie &Associates.
-The independent petroleum engineers evaluated 100% of our estimated proved producing reserve quantities and their related future net cash flows as of December 31, 2023.
+Proved reserves information included in this report is based on estimates prepared by independent petroleum engineers, CG&A. The independent petroleum engineers evaluated 100% of our estimated proved producing reserve quantities and their related future net cash flows as of December 31, 2024.
 Estimates prepared by others may be higher or lower than these estimates.
 Because these estimates depend on many assumptions, all of which may differ substantially from actual results, reserve estimates may be different from the quantities of oil and natural gas that are ultimately recovered.
 Management may make revisions to reserve estimates throughout the year as additional information becomes available.
 Such changes could trigger an impairment of our oil and natural gas properties and have an impact on our depletion expense prospectively.
-For example, a change of 10 percent in our total proved reserves could change our annual depletion and amortization expense by \$350,000.
+For example, a change of 10 percent in our total proved reserves could change our annual depletion expense by approximately \$0.9 million.
 The actual impact would depend on the specific areas impacted.